Mother and baby health care is a high priority for us at Bodywise – we can help you with the following from our herbal dispensary:

 - Human milk is sweet and high in fats.
 So for a start, babies need food that tastes similar and yet is coming from nature.
 So firstly think about what we as adults eat in our healthy meals, and pulverise for baby.
 Adding a little avocado and tiny amounts of meat broths, butter or coconut oil will give creamy nature to rice, kumara, carrots etc.

 - Initially stay clear of all grains and dairy products except natural yoghurt or unpasteurised milk if you can get it.
+When you do wish to offer bread, get the best quality sour dough bread from a traditional bakery.
+The process takes at least 3 days and this means the fermentation process has broken down the grain making it far more easily digested.

 - Start slowly, with tiny amounts, one new food at a time.
 Vary the flavours and textures.
 As soon as your baby is ready simply mash up some of last night’s dinner, with a little broth (including the jelly that appears in the container from cold meat) from meat and vegetables and some fruit.
 Add a ¼ tsp of butter or coconut oil for extra fat and calories.